unconst/BitTensor/README.md

 <p align="center"> ∆Lj = Σi Si x ∆Lij </p>

-We can derive all pair-wise paths by applying the chain rule to (7) to find the following recursive relation:
+We can derive all pair-wise paths by applying the chain rule to (7) to find the following transitive relation:

 <p align="center"> Given ∆Lij and ∆Ljk </p>
 <p align="center"> ∆Lik = ∆Lij x ∆Ljk (8) </p>